James Askew, Parent Governor, Chair of Governors

 Phil Goodliffe, Parent Governor

 My eldest child is in Year 2 at Horspath School and I have a younger son who is three.
 As a parent governor I am proud to have the opportunity to contribute to the running of the school.

 By profession I am a consulting structural engineer and have practiced in the Oxford area since 2003.
 I have been involved in the design of many educational buildings for schools and colleges in Oxfordshire, Buckinghamshire and Berkshire.
 I am also a part-time structural tutor of architectural students at Brookes University.

-My hobbies include choral singing and playing squash.
+My hobbies include choral singing and playing squash

-Chris Rodgers, Parent Governor
+Keith Kidd, Parent Governor

 I live in Horspath village and have been in touch with the school since childhood, initially as a pupil myself, later my three children attended Horspath school and, most recently, my wife was a teacher here.

 My professional background is in international electronics business with roles in design engineering, marketing and general management.
 Now I am retired and aim to support the school from the governing body.

 I feel very passionately about the education of children and recognise the importance that early experiences have on their development, achievements and happiness.
 I have worked within the education system for over 10 years, as a primary school teacher for 8 years and as a teaching assistant and a support worker for unaccompanied asylum seeker children previous to that.
 I am a mother to a child in reception class and, along with every parent in the school, I want our children to leave Horspath having the best possible experience of primary school.